AlexandraWitt/socialGeneralization/README.md

 # socialGeneralization

-This repository contains all data and code necessary to reproduce the results of **Flexible integration of social information despite interindividual differences in reward** (Witt, Toyokawa, Lala, Gaissmaier & Wu, 2024), in which we investigated social learning in correlated reward environments.
+This repository contains all data and code necessary to reproduce the results of **Humans flexibly integrate social information despite interindividual differences in reward** (Witt, Toyokawa, Lala, Gaissmaier & Wu, 2024), in which we investigated social learning in correlated reward environments.
 The code is designed to be run from the top directory.

 ## ./simulation